tahnijae/tahnijae/README.md

 ## 	:woman_technologist: About Me

-- I am an avid collector of knowledge, and fun-facts: from the fluid dynamics that affect aerospace flight to the native habitiate of Spanish Moss (which is neither from Spain nor a moss!), no topic is off the table!
+- :ghost:   I am an avid collector of knowledge, and fun-facts: from the fluid dynamics that affect aerospace flight to the native habitiate of Spanish Moss (which is neither from Spain nor a moss!), no topic is off the table!
-- I also enjoy collecting hobbies, but the ones that stay on repeat are: rock climbing, cooking, sailing, and watercolor painting.
+- :climbing_woman:    I also enjoy collecting hobbies, but the ones that stay on repeat are: rock climbing, cooking, sailing, and watercolor painting.
-- I managed the Hot Strip Mill department in a steel mill for 6 years. :woman_factory_worker: :fire: 👷‍♀️ I'm well versed in putting out literal fires, managing unexpected chaos, and working with sometimes difficult personalities.
+- :woman_factory_worker:   I managed the Hot Strip Mill department in a steel mill for 6 years. :fire:👷‍♀️ I'm well versed in putting out literal fires, managing unexpected chaos, and working with sometimes difficult personalities.
-- I'm looking for a fun project to get involved in!
+- :beers:     I'm looking for a fun project to get involved in!
 If you have something you'd be willing to collaborate on, please reach out!
-- I have three extremely adorable pets: a cat and two dogs. :heart_eyes_cat:
+- :heart_eyes_cat:    I have three extremely adorable pets: a cat and two dogs.
 - :vampire_woman:     Dracula is my go-to VS / VSC theme

 ## :dancers: Connect with Me